-The BCRP recommends that authorship be based on the following four criteria:
+The BCRP recommends that authorship be based on the following 4 criteria:

-In particular, the corresponding author is the only one individual who takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal’s administrative requirements are met.
+Only one first author and one corresponding author are recommended.
+In particular, the corresponding author is the only one individual who takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal’s administrative requirement.

 If the researcher and co-author are under the age of 19 or have a special relationship, such as a family member, it is mandatory to clearly report this information when submitting a paper to BCRP.
 It is important to provide the names and the nature of the special relationship for each author involved in the Acknowledgment section.